 The yellow jackets you’ll probably find on your homestead are typically the size of a honeybee, with the characteristic yellow and black stripes that lend to their name.
 And like bees, they nest in colonies—but that’s where many of the similarities end.
 Rather than creating their own hive structure from scratch, they most commonly nest underground, often reusing an abandoned burrow.

 So, yellow jackets, even though they could certainly use some anger management therapy, do have a purpose.
-If you find a nest on your land, consider whether it is worth the effort to remove it or if it would be beneficial to your land to leave it.
+If you find a nest on your land, first consider whether it is worth the effort to remove it or if it would be beneficial to your land to leave it.
 If they nest in an area you seldom use, you may only need to mark the area—utility marking flags work nicely—and be sure to steer clear.

 Though they’re not as lovely as butterflies or endearing as honeybees, these battle-striped jerks of the insect world still can have their own place on the farm.
 These wasps are excellent at tracking down many pests and caterpillars that would otherwise bother your gardens.
 They chew these crop-destroying larvae up to feed to their own larvae, ridding you of scores of garden problems for free.